 You can sue an owner of a residential, commercial, or business property if you slip and fall due to slippery floors or other hazardous conditions and sustain serious injuries or property damage.
 The private property owner may be who is liable when you are bitten by a dog while lawfully on the private property.

-You may be wondering if you can sue a landlord for negligence.
+You may be wondering if you can sue a landlord for negligence in Las Vegas.
 You might need to review the lease agreement to determine who owes the premises liability duty when tenants have rented the land if you got injured in a rented facility or property.
 The lease agreement typically outlines the responsibility of both the renter and the property owner.
 A renter of a retail store, for instance, may be responsible for wiping out spills inside the store.
 The property owner may be responsible for cleaning the parking lot, business grounds, and a common space shared with other stores.

 Businesses like eateries and stores in a mall generally have a duty to ensure the safety of the property where they do their business.
 You can sue an owner of such a business if you get injured while legally on the property.